 ^{2.} Research is intellectually controlled investigation.
 It advances knowledge through the discovery and codification of new information or the development of further understanding about existing information.
 It is a creative and independent activity conducted by people with expert knowledge of the theories, methods and information of the principal field of enquiry and its cognate discipline(s).
 Research typically involves enquiry of an experimental or critical nature driven by an hypothesis or intellectual position capable of rigorous assessment.
 Its findings must be open to scrutiny and formal evaluation by others in the field, and this may be achieved through publication or public presentation.
-A long term and cumulative activity, research is often characterised by fruitful new topics for investigation and unexpected uses for its findings.
+A long term and unexpected uses for its findings.